bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

-To initialize a new `.stencil` configuration file and start live preview, run the following commands in a terminal:
+To initialize a new `.stencil` configuration file or `secrets.stencil.json` and `config.stencil.json` configuration files (if using Stencil V3.1 release or later) and start live preview, run the following commands in a terminal:

 ```shell
 # move into the theme's directory